- Environmental Incident Reporting

-EPA’s proposed Clean Power Plan is a complex rule.
-There are many facets to this proposed rule.
+The EPA’s proposed Clean Power Plan is a complex rule that is now tied up in federal court.
+Once it is finally decided, JEA will follow the ruling whatever the outcome.
+Meanwhile, there are many facets to this proposed rule.
 The real challenge is to bring our community together to understand the rule holistically so that we can attain a reasonable balance between the environmental benefits we all want and our ability to absorb the cost impacts—both as a utility, a community and as individual customers—in a reasonable and appropriate way.

 - Kenneth L. Mitchell, Ph.D., special assistant to the director of EPA Region 4 Clean Air program, presented the content of the proposed rule